-5 Tips for a VP of Sales Interview
+5 Tips For a VP of Sales Interview

-First and foremost, you need to be interviewing them 10x harder than they're interviewing you.
+May 12, 2022First and foremost, you need to be interviewing them 10x harder than they're interviewing you.
 This is all assuming you're great at what you do and highly qualified for the job.

 The risk you're taking is significantly greater than the risk they're taking.
 VP's are disposable and interchangeable, but the reputation and resume impact those quick shifts have can be dramatic for you, so finding the right employer is most important.